jslefche/piecewiseSEM/README.md

 (See ["p-values and all that"](https://stat.ethz.ch/pipermail/r-help/2006-May/094765.html) for a discussion of p-values from mixed models using the `lmer` package.)

 ```
-get.sem.fit(shipley2009.modlist, shipley2009)
+sem.fit(shipley2009.modlist, shipley2009)
 ```

 The missing paths output differs from Table 2 in Shipley 2009.
 However, running each d-sep model by hand yields the same answers as this function, leading me to believe that updates to the `lme4` and `nlme` packages are the cause of the discrepancy.
 Qualitatively, the interpretations are the same.

 ###Extract path coefficients

-Path coefficients can be either unstandardized or standardized (in units of standard deviation of the mean).
-Default is `FALSE`.
+Path coefficients can be either unstandardized or standardized (in units of standard deviation of the mean, or scaled by range).
+Default is `none`.
 The function returns a `data.frame` sorted by increasing p-value.

 ```
-get.sem.coefs(shipley2009.modlist, shipley2009, standardized="scaled")
+sem.coefs(shipley2009.modlist, shipley2009)

+sem.coefs(shipley2009.modlist, shipley2009, standardized = "scale")
 ```

 ###Generate variance-covariance SEM using `lavaan`